trevorkerney/C-Data-Structure-Libraries/Data Structures/README.md

 - contains - returns whether or not the object is in the tree.

 ---
-## TCombination
+## STrie
-Map-like structure offering lightning fast searches and insertions even with a very large amount of data, albeit very expensive erases.
-Quite inefficient with memory usage; by design the combination uses much more memory than the data it holds, which is required to maintain it's search and insertion speed.
+Sequential trie with recursive methods.
+Quite inefficient with memory usage; by design the combination uses much more memory than the data it holds, which is required to maintain true constant time complexity with searches and insertions.

 - Positioning: Objects inserted and erased by key.
 - Parallelism: None, unsafe.